camoverride/question_answering/README.md

 Test it out:

+- `python demo.py`

+If you want a closer look at how the functions all work, run the tests:

 - `python -m unittest tests/test_bert_model.py`
+- `python -m unittest tests/test_document_retrieval.py`

 ## Under the hood

 Question answering systems all operate in two steps:

-- find some relevant documents.
+- Find some relevant documents.
 This process is called _document retrieval_ and the software that does this is called a _search engine_.
 This is implemented in `document_retrieval.py`.
+This function requires an active internet connection.
-- read through the documents and find the answer.
+- Read through the documents and find the answer.
 This process is called _reading comprehension_ and is performed by a model like BERT.
-This is implemented in `reading_comprehension.py`
+This is implemented in `reading_comprehension.py`.
+This function requires a model server.

-Additionally, there are a number of odds and ends that need to be tied up.
-This is all done in the `answer_question.py` module:

-- chunking the retrieved documents into pieces that are small enough to be evaluated by the model.
-- deciding which of the model's evaluations contains the correct answer.
+These two steps (plus some post-processing) are implemented in the `Answerer` class, which lives in `answer_question.py`.

+I built the model server from a `SavedModel` that I run with tensorflow serving.
+However, it was too big to save in this repo.
+A module that re-creates this model artifact is in `models/create_saved_model.py`.